2b: List Logic

 Discussion

-(~(rads og eny) 2) creates a random number less than 2, seeding the RNG with entropy (eny).
-The head of the product is the random number, the tail is the continuation of the RNG.
+The expression (~(rads og eny) 2) creates a random number less than 2, seeding the random number generator with entropy (.eny).
+The head of the product is the random number, the tail is the continuation of the random number generator.

 +spun